pybootcamp/pybootcamp.github.io/bootcamp/firstprogram.md

 start looking at index 1, the second item.
 The line `import sys` allows us to refer to the `sys` module.
 Even though it is built-in to Python, we need to explicitly state that we are going to use it.

+# Running a program

+When you run a file like `test.py`, Python will compile the entire file and execute anything that is at the outer level of indentation.
+If your file defines functions but you want them to run when the program is executed, you need to specify that.
+Here's a modified version of the program above that demonstrates this:
+{% highlight python %}
+import sys

+def print_args():
+    """Print the command line arguments."""
+    print sys.argv

+if __name__ == "__main__":
+    print_args()
+{% endhighlight %}

+This file defines the `print_args` function and then will run it the file is run as a program.
+The purpose of the block under `if __name__ == "__main__"` is so that if the file is imported--used to define functions--rather than run as a main program, it won't run the `print_args` function, just define it.

 # Putting it all together